BlueInked/100-days-of-code/log.md

 ### Day 31: February 7, 2017 (Example 22):

-**Today's Progress**: Algorithm, Palindrome Python Problem and Finished TDKJS: Up and Going
+**Today's Progress**: Algorithm, Python Problem and Finished TDKJS: Up and Going

 **Thoughts**: I'm going to try to put more reading in the days to come